ValerieMauduit/AoC2021/README.md

 But concerning the second star...
 I cannot be proud of it.
 I guessed first 2939, which was too high.
 The 2935, with a while loop to try to reduce my score.
 It was too low.
 But the two values are so close that...
 I got the final answer with a dichotomy process.

+### Day 17: Trick Shot

+The goal here is to find out the best way to launch a projectile, in order to:
+- reach a given zone
+- maximize the altitude reached before going down

+I thought that it would be easy.
+But in fact no. First, I needed a new move in my `AocMap` and I thought "Great!
+I will have a new cool method for the displacements in my map."
+I struggled.
+Because I had an error in taking into account an origin of my map which is not [0, 0].
+Because I tested only on origin changes where `x_origin == y_origin`.
+And I had mixed the x and the y in a formula.

+Then I modelled a trajectory and it was OK.
+Then I tried to find the best one.
+My main problems:
+- When the place above the origin wasn't height enough, it blocked and the result was false,
+- When I increased my map in all directions, it was too large, I had to figure out which are *really* the directions I wanted to increase (above the start of the trajectory, and in a small measure, on the right of the map.)
+- What is the stop condition to consider that the initial vertical speed is too high?
+I decided to check if I either finish in the target, either finish with my max reachable x and a y which in below the target.
+First thing: to have a stop condition, I had to inverse my continue condition, and I made a lot of errors when doing it.
+And then...
+I discovered that it was possible to go in one of these conditions at a moment, but a slightly higher initial vertical speed could reach the target zone again...

+My new idea is that the problem, actually, is solvable by arithmetic operations.
+Let's call the initial speed [vx, vy], and the step n.
+- x: the positions are vx * (vx + 1) / 2 - (vx - n + 1) * (vx - n) / 2 until n > vx, then it is vx * (vx + 1) / 2
+- maximal height: it is vy * (vy + 1) / 2
+- y: we start to decrease (from the maximal height) when n > vy and then, the global decrease from this point is (n - vy) * (n - vy + 1) / 2 at each step.

+With these values, I should be able to:
+- determine the values of vx when we horizontally reach the target zone
+- determine the values of vy when we vertically reach the target zone

+In the end, I determined all the vy to reach the target zone vertically and then tested if there was a vx value available to reach the zone at the same step.
+Some formulas on paper, no map.
+OK...